tap349/tap349.github.io/_posts/2017-05-24-react-native-android.md

 solution:

-it has turned out that `shallowequal` is the only module in _node_modules/_ that configures babel preset to use in its _package.json_:
+it has turned out that `shallowequal` is the only module in _node_modules/_ that configures babel presets to use in its _package.json_:

 ```json
   "babel": {